HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Hardware-Design/README.md

 ## Power Supply ##

 Since majority of the sensors require a supply voltage larger or equal to 3.3 V, and the analog sensors require a constant voltage supply in order to provide sensible and reliable outputs, 3.3 V was chosen as the main supply voltage for the sensors.

+As such, a battery pack consisting of 3 AA batteries at approximately 4.8 V was used as the power supply.
+The voltage directly supplies the PIR Motion Sensor, and other sensors are supplied via a 3.3 V linear voltage regulator.

 ## Power Consumption ##